msabramo/kallithea/README.rst

 - Users can fork other users repos, and compare them at any time.
 - Built-in versioned paste functionality (Gist) for sharing code snippets.
-- Integrates easily with other systems, with custom created mappers you can connect it to almost any issue tracker, and with an JSON-RPC API you can make much more
+- Integrates easily with other systems, with custom created mappers you can connect it to almost any issue tracker, and with a JSON-RPC API you can make much more.
 - Built-in commit API lets you add, edit and commit files right from Kallithea web interface using simple editor or upload binary files using simple form.
 - Powerful pull request driven review system with inline commenting,